-MHA Rate Exceptions:
+MHA Rate Exceptions

-- Foreign School: $1,650.00
+- Foreign School: $1,900

 - Schools in US Territories: E-5 with dependents OHA Rate for school location

-If you are attending classes at ½ time or less or are an active duty trainee (or transferee spouse of a service member,” MHA is not payable.
+If you are attending classes at ½ time or less or are an active duty trainee (or transferee spouse of a service member), MHA is not payable.

-- It is important to remember that you do need to be at over half-time status in order to receive any GI Bill Housing Payment benefit.
-If you are above half-time credit hours but below full-time you would receive a prorated amount.
-12 semester or quarter hours is considered full-time, 9-11 hours is considered three-quarter time, 6-8 hours is considered half-time, 4-5 credit hours is considered less than half-time.
-You would then be paid a the nearest 10% level.
-So if you took 7 credit hours, that would put you at 58%, and you would receive 60% of the MHA benefit.
+For example – If you took 7 credit hours, that would put you at 58%, and you would receive 60% of the MHA benefit.
 If you only took 6 units, that would be 50% and you would not qualify for the GI Bill Housing Benefit.

 There could be a situation where the GI Bill Housing Payment is less than you thought it was supposed to be.
-The most common reason for this is because it was a prorated amount based on the amount of days in the month for which you were enrolled.
+The most common reason for this is because it was a prorated amount based on the number of days in the month for which you were enrolled.

 The yearly books and supplies stipend of up to $1,000.00 is paid proportionately based on enrollment.
-You would receive $500 a semester, if you are enrolled full-time.
+You would receive $500 a semester if you are enrolled full-time.
 If you are enrolled for less than full-time, you would receive a portion of that $1,000.

 This is determined by the most recent decennial census and either physically relocate at least 500 miles to attend an educational institution or travel by air to physically attend an educational institution if no other land-based transportation exists

 Prorated Eligibility Amounts Based On Time In Service:

-- At least 30 months, but less than 36 months: 90%
+- 30 months, but less than 36 months: 90%

-- At least 24 months, but less than 30 months: 80%
+- 24 months, but less than 30 months: 80%

-- At least 18 months, but less than 24 months: 70%
+- 18 months, but less than 24 months: 70%

-- At least 12 months, but less than 18 months: 60%
+- 6 months, but less than 18 months: 60%

-- At least 90 days, but less than 06 months: 40%
+- 90 days, but less than 06 months: 50%

 These rates are for those who served on active duty after 9/10/2001 with an honorable discharge.